aditya687/aditya687/README.md

 - 📫 How to reach me **adityapanigrahy134@gmail.com**

-- ⚡ Fun fact **I like to make mini games, particpating contests and competitions**
+- ⚡ Fun fact **I like to make mini games, participating contests and competitions**

 <h3 align="left">Connect with me:</h3>
 <p align="left">